dfornis/dfornis/content/post/predicting-search-data/index.md

 fit_tslm %>% gg_tsresiduals()
 ```

 The patterns at index > 18 or so didn't look like a white noise-process to me.
 This shows up in the ACF plot as well, even though the spikes aren't significant.
-This will depend a lot on your data, so I tried fitting the ARIMAX model.
+This will depend a lot on the data retrieved from Google Trends.
+Fitting the ARIMAX-model:
 ![TSLM residuals](tslm_residuals_plot.png)

-Let's evaluate the same set of plots for ARIMAX.
-This looked more like a stationary white noise process.
+Evaluating the model, it looked more like a stationary white noise process.
 No significant spikes.

 ![ARIMAX residuals](arimax_residuals_plot.png)